Face Oils Are Great for Your Skin—Here’s Everything They Can Do for You

 Serums are so 2018.
 Today, it’s all about face oils, the simple skin-saving potions praised for their ability to fight wrinkles, brighten skin, and clear up acne.

 These days, it’s all about going green and clean, whether it’s the foods you’re eating, your cleaning products, or the creams and face oils—like coconut oil—you’re putting on your skin.
 Natural deodorants and zero waste are both trending topics, as are face oils.
-Face oils have become super popular recently both for the purity of the all-natural ingredients and for their potency, and before you know it, everyone you know will be on board.
+Face oils have become super popular recently both for the purity of the all-natural ingredients and for their potency.

 “Generally, oils for the face are outstanding and should be used regularly,” says Ava Shamban, MD, LA-based dermatologist, and founder of SKINFIVE by Ava MD clinics.
 “Don’t dump your serums, but you can collect a few different face oils to serve different purposes depending on your skin’s needs at any given time.”

-Plus, you can’t beat the price tag on many of these no-fuss products.
+Plus, you can’t beat the price tag on many of these no-fuss skin products.
 (This Bio-Oil review alone is almost enough to have us converting to oils.)
-To learn everything we could about these amazing skincare finds, we asked top dermatologists to answer our face oil questions—read on for the answers.
+To learn everything we could about these amazing skincare finds, we asked top dermatologists to answer our face oil questions.

 What are face oils, and how do they differ from serums?